avdg/UglifyJSMonitor/README.md

 This is done to fetch additional data and to make sure to determine if the script should have been executed successfully.

-It's expecting as parameter a path to the test.
+It's expecting as parameter a path to the test (like `ecmaTester foo.js`).
 And is for the time being not configurable without changing the code.

 Note that the tool doesn't know if the test is expected to fail.